batanus/DMScrollBar/README.md

 ## Usage

-On any ScrollView you want to add the ScrollBar with default configuration, just call:
+On any ScrollView you want to add the ScrollBar with default configuration, just call (see result on Gid #2):
 ```swift
 scrollView.configureScrollBar()
 ```